simulogics/airlinesim-docs/content/docs/faqs/steam.en.md

 ## Will the game’s payment system change as part of the Steam release?

 No, the payment system will remain the same, even on Steam.
 The game will be listed as free to play with the option of purchasing credits in-game.
-If you’re running the game on Steam, you will have the option to make payments using your Steam Wallet.
+While running the game through Steam, payments must be made using your Steam Wallet.
+Outside of Steam, all current non-Steam payment methods will be available as usual.